darklang/docs/docs/walk-throughs/react-app.md

 unique key.
 You can do this after the fact using `Cmd/Ctrl-\` on the value to extract a variable, or just rewrite starting from the top.

-**Please do not use Ellen’s phone number + Slack ID for this, because then you won’t get the interactivity!** Use your own name, phone number, and Slack ID.
-Your Slack ID is found in your profile in the … menu.
+**Please Use your own name, phone number, and Slack ID.** Your Slack ID is found in your profile in the … menu.
 You will need permission to install Slack apps on a Slack to do this.

 ![reactspa/image34.png](/img/tutorials/reactspa/image34.png)